With great beard comes great beard maintenance responsibility.

 What is the best beard balm?

 The best beard balms are strong yet lightweight.
-Once again, I am drawn to a Smooth Viking product and recommend their Beard Balm with Leave-in Conditioner.
+Once again, I am drawn to a Smooth Viking product and recommend their Beard Balm with Leave-in Conditioner for beard maintenance.

-This balm goes on light and a little goes a long way.
+This balm goes on light and a little goes a long way in the beard grooming process.
 It gives great hold though, which means that you can style your beard without having to really glop it on.

 It leaves your beard looking fuller, feeling softer and way more manageable than if you didn’t use it.